 I’m not as new to queer communities as I was then, and I now know that there are norms around dating and sex.
 (For example, Jenny Block assumes, along with many other folks, that cunnilingus is an essential part of sex between women.)
 And yet, I also know those norms differ from queer community to queer community.
 There isn’t one clear set of norms and assumptions like there is within heteronormativity.

-As a polyamorous queer person, I am particularly aware of the confusion around defining queer sex, as I’ve had more than one poly negotiation where people wanted to take sex off the table for other partners.
+As a polyamorous queer person, I am particularly aware of the confusion around defining queer sex, as I’ve had more than one polyamory negotiation conversation where people wanted to take sex off the table for other partners.
 So then we had to decide: what counted as sex?
 At various instances of these negotiations it was determined that for the purposes of polyamory rules, the following acts did not count as sex: fisting, blow jobs, bootlicking, ass fucking, and pain play of all sorts, even when it resulted in orgasms, as it often did.
-(I know I’m not alone in my experience of these kinds of contortions around defining things as off-limits or in-bounds in poly negotiations.
+(I know I’m not alone in my experience of these kinds of contortions around defining things as off-limits or in-bounds in polyamory negotiations.
 This is one of the reasons I no longer do rules-based polyamory.)

 Given all this murkiness when we are defining sex, I ask you to take a moment to consider the following questions, and hold your answers (and any confusion you may have) in your heart when you read the rest of this post.